 7. Skip the Gift Exchange Altogether

 Even under ideal circumstances, the entire process of shopping for, exchanging and perhaps returning unwanted gifts can be a huge hassle.
-And with millions of people suffering from personal and financial hardships stemming from COVID-19, this holiday season hardly can be considered ideal.
-So why not skip the entire gift exchange altogether?
+And with millions of people suffering financial hardships stemming from price hikes in basic necessities like food and gas, why not skip the entire gift exchange altogether?